ireneorichie/docs/content/en/docs/install/Knative-custom-install.md

+---
-# Performing a Custom Knative Installation
+title: "Performing a Custom Knative Installation"
+linkTitle: "Custom Install"
+weight: 100
+---

 Use this guide to perform custom installations of Knative on your existing Kubernetes clusters.
 Knative's pluggable components allow you to install only